 Skip to contents

-Generates a 4-panel diagnostic plot for a multiple regression model, including: 1) Fitted values vs. observed values (check for non-linearity), 2) Quantile–Quantile plot of residuals (check for non-normality), 3) Residuals vs. fitted values (check for heteroskedasticity), 4) Autocorrelation or influence plot depending on whether data are time series.
+Generates a 4-panel diagnostic plot for a multiple regression model, including: 1) Fitted values vs. observed values (check for non-linearity), 2) Quantile–Quantile plot of residuals (check for non-normality), 3) Residuals vs. fitted values (check for heteroskedasticity), 4) Autocorrelation for time series otherwise influence plot (leverage also available).

 Usage